Courtney A. Kemp: Personal life

-Kemp lost her father, Herbert Kemp Jr., in 2011.
-The first episode of Power was dedicated to his memory and he was the inspiration behind the main character James "Ghost" St. Patrick.
+Kemp's father, Herbert Kemp Jr., died in 2011.
+The first episode of Power was dedicated to his memory; he was the inspiration behind the main character James "Ghost" St. Patrick.

 Courtney and her family lived in Westport, Connecticut where they were one of few black families residing in the town at the time and suffered racial harassment.

 Kemp describes herself as having been a voracious reader in her youth with an interest in politics.

 She has a child named Arden.
-Her ex-husband, a former Senior Vice President of Business Affairs at Paramount Pictures named Brian Mawuli Agboh, filed for a divorce in 2016.
+Her ex-husband, former Paramount Pictures Senior Vice President of Business Affairs Brian Mawuli Agboh, filed for a divorce in 2016.